 Our Professional Studies programme focuses on the development of professional knowledge, values and practices of teachers and their importance in the classroom and in the wider school context.
 Astra’s principle is to develop trainees to be reflective, have strong practical classroom skills and excellent subject knowledge.
 Trainees learn how to use theory to inform their classroom practice and trainees gain detailed understanding of History as a school subject, of secondary education, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.

-In year one, candidates are in school two full days per week and spend one additional day with the Astra SCITT.
+In year one, part-time candidates are in school for two full days per week and spend one additional day attending Professional Studies with the Astra SCITT.
 In year two, they are in school for two full days per week.

-Your curriculum will follow the core content framework, with final assessment against the Teachers’ Standard, based on evidence of your teaching, wider contribution to school life and the ability to reflect on and evaluate these experiences.
-Progress is monitored through weekly reflections on progress, objective setting, regular lesson observations and two QTS assignments.
+Your progress against the Astra curriculum will be formatively assessed throughout the course with final summative assessment against the Teachers’ Standards.
+Assessment is based on evidence of your teaching, wider contribution to school life and the ability to reflect on and evaluate these experiences.
+Progress towards this is monitored through weekly reflections, objective setting, regular lesson observations and QTS assignments.

 Fee-funded or bursary-led trainees are always supernumerary and the work in school will take a variety of forms including observing experienced teachers and team teaching, gradually taking responsibility for the learning of whole classes and getting involved in all aspects of school life.